-The General Government Financial and Operating Plan focuses on citywide goals and objectives obtained through departmental objectives and management plans.
+The City of Gainesville's Financial and Operating Plan focuses on Citywide goals and objectives obtained through departmental objectives and management plans.
 The budget is generally developed in three phases:

-- The initial phase is concerned with financial planning for General Government and setting citywide goals. - 2.
+- The initial phase is concerned with financial planning for the City and setting citywide goals - 2.
 The second phase focuses on the development of departmental goals, service levels, and target budgets. - 3.
 The last and final phase results in the presentation of a proposed budget by the City Manager in a series of workshops with the City Commission, neighbors and staff.
-A finalized Financial and Operating Plan is adopted by September 30th before the new fiscal year begins on October 1st.
+A finalized Financial and Operating Plan is adopted by the end of the fiscal year (September 30).